 Doctor Who fan site Kasterborous described the storyline of the episode:

-The Kaliratha are like the demon Raktabija, an innumerable threat that seems to increase in size whenever one of its horde falls.
+Kaliratha are like the demon Raktabija, an innumerable threat that seems to increase in size whenever one of its horde falls.
 Unlike Raktibija, however, the Kaliratha are the servants of Kali, Goddess of time and death.
-One would be hard
+One would be hard pressed to find

 Zed took easy offence at a website description of the episode:

 Kali, oldest and deadliest of these creatures, was thought defeated